Fibromyalgia

 At 2–4am warmth and slight sweat increase friction, and polyester-blend fitted sheets can cling to clothing at the hip crease.
 The sheet resists while your pajamas tighten, so your skin gets pulled instead of sliding.

 Fibromyalgia can amplify touch so normal friction feels threatening.
-When a sheet grips your clothing, it tugs at skin and fascia before your body rotates, which spikes pain signals—most noticeably at pressure points like the outer hip, ribs, and shoulder blade.
+When a sheet grips your clothing, it tugs at skin and fascia before your body rotates, which spikes pain signals.
+You'll feel it most at pressure points like the outer hip, ribs, and shoulder blade.

 Break the grip first: smooth your pajamas at the hip crease, slide your hips 2–3 cm sideways, then roll hips and shoulders together using your top knee as the lever.
 This turns the movement into a glide-and-roll instead of a drag-and-scrape.